amazon-archives/dynamodb-janusgraph-storage-backend/README.md

 `graph` variable set up.

 ### Run Gremlin on Gremlin Server in EC2 using a CloudFormation template
-The DynamoDB Storage Backend for Titan includes a CloudFormation template that creates a VPC, an EC2 instance in the VPC, installs Gremlin Server with the DynamoDB Storage Backend for Titan installed, and starts the Gremlin Server websockets endpoint.
+The DynamoDB Storage Backend for JanusGraph includes a CloudFormation template that creates a VPC, an EC2 instance in the VPC, installs Gremlin Server with the DynamoDB Storage Backend for JanusGraph installed, and starts the Gremlin Server websockets endpoint.
 The Network ACL of the VPC includes just enough access to
 allow: